 Creating art through emergence and collective intelligence

 Conceptual interdisciplinary artist Agnieszka Kurant explores how complex social, economic, and cultural systems can operate in ways that confuse distinctions between fiction and reality or nature and culture.
-She investigates “the economy of the invisible,” in which immaterial and imaginary entities, fictions, phantoms and emergent processes influence political and economic systems.
-As the Ida Ely Rubin Artist in Residence at CAST, Kurant collaborates with Boris Katz, Principal Research Scientist at the MIT Computer Science & Artificial Intelligence Laboratory (CSAIL) and head of the InfoLab Group, to explore the crossover between collective intelligence and artificial intelligence.
-Kurant and Katz analyze how collective intelligence and emergence—in nature and culture—can be applied to creativity and art production.
+She investigates “the economy of the invisible,” in which immaterial and imaginary entities, fictions, phantoms, and emergent processes influence political and economic systems.
+As the Ida Ely Rubin Artist in Residence at CAST, Kurant collaborated with Boris Katz, Principal Research Scientist at the MIT Computer Science & Artificial Intelligence Laboratory (CSAIL) and head of the InfoLab Group, to explore the crossover between collective intelligence and artificial intelligence.
+Kurant and Katz analyzed how collective intelligence and emergence—in nature and culture—can be applied to creativity and art production.
 Their research will be used to develop crowd-sourced artworks that will be shaped and animated by a new working class—workers of online crowdsourcing marketplace platforms.

 Presented by the MIT Center for Art, Science & Technology (CAST).